This guidance is for the tourism and hospitality sectors in Scotland. It remains in effect until further notice. It will be kept under review.

 - to ensure that they only admit people to the premises in sufficiently small numbers to make it possible to maintain that distance

 - to ensure that a distance of at least 2 metres is maintained between any person waiting to enter the premises (except between two members of the same household or a carer and the person assisted by the carer)

 This guidance does not supersede any legal obligations relating to health and safety, employment or equalities and it is important that, as a business or an employer, you continue to comply with your existing obligations, including those relating to individuals with protected characteristics.

-The regulations will be updated to reflect the move from 2m to 1m physical distancing in hospitality premises.
+The regulations have been updated to reflect the move from 2m to 1m physical distancing in hospitality premises.

-We have initiated a broad collaborative process to develop sectoral guidance which will underpin that managed transition and provide clarity and confidence to industry, employees and local communities, protect public health and concurrently optimise economic recovery.
-Aligned with that we are implementing Scotland’s Test and Protect system, and ensuring that the guidance is coherent and connected, recognising for example transport and other inter-dependencies.
-There may be a role for businesses across Scotland to assist with the effective operation of this system and further guidance will be provided at the appropriate point.
+We have initiated a broad collaborative process to develop sectoral guidance which will underpin a managed transition through the current process.
+It will provide clarity and confidence to industry, employees and local communities, protect public health and concurrently optimise economic recovery.
+Aligned with that we have implementing Scotland’s Test and Protect system.

 We are working with the UK Government to align our approach and guidance where possible, and on the basis of scientific evidence on the levels of infection in Scotland.
 This guidance is intended to work alongside UK Government guidance and aims to assist employers, businesses and their workforce ensure a safe working environment and readers will recognise consistent themes within this guidance with the UK Government’s Working Safely during COVID-19 publications.